hoytech/update-immutable/README.md

 As mentioned, this is a re-implementation of [react's update function](https://facebook.github.io/react/docs/update.html) which is now deprecated (but currently still available [as an add-on](https://www.npmjs.com/package/react-addons-update)).

 There is another re-implementation called [immutability-helper](https://www.npmjs.com/package/immutability-helper).
-It allows you to define custom commands, although currently it doesn't provide autovivification or `$unset`.
+It allows you to define custom commands, although currently it doesn't provide autovivification.
+This module [now supports $unset](https://github.com/kolodny/immutability-helper/issues/18#issuecomment-295322966).

 For certain use-cases, [immutable.js](https://facebook.github.io/immutable-js/) may be better than using `update()`, although this does not work for transferring updates between clients and servers (without creating another update protocol on top).